joshloyal/AdvancedLabReport/README.md

 AdvancedLabReport
 =================

-Contains the basic tex templates for PHY417s (Advanced Lab) lab reports.
+Contains the basic tex templates for the PHY417s (Advanced Lab) lab reports.